polarisChen/GRMEC-SC/README.md

 # GRMEC-SC
-The source code and input data of GRMEC-SC
+The source code and input data of GRMEC-SC.

 ## Usage
 #### Clone or download this repo.